SamSnowdon/CustomerRewards/README.md

 -addCustomer(String id) adds a customer based on the passed in id that can later be modified through a PATCH endpoint.
 -deleteCustomer(String id) delets a customer based on the id provided.

-This Service also includes 2 POJOs as well as a AddRewardsRequeust.
+This Service also includes 2 POJOs as well as a AddRewardsRequeust that has validation that no fields are null and the month is valid.

 ###### Rewards
-This includes a concurrent HashMap to apply some thread safety and the following methods -getTotalRewards() a simple stream to calculate the sum of the monthly rewards and return them.
+This includes a concurrent HashMap to apply some thread safety, and the following methods -getTotalRewards() a simple stream to calculate the sum of the monthly rewards and return them.
 -getRewardsByDate(String key) that returns the value of the monthlyRewards Map based on the passed in Key -addRewards(String month, Integer year, Integer rewards) add the rewards to our monthlyRewards HashMap with the passed in year, month, and rewards.

 ###### Customer
 Simple POJO that has three fields.
 A String id, and a Rewards object.
--getTotalRewards() returns the total amount of rewards necesarry and uses @JsonProperty to let Jackson know to map the JSON property name to the annotated Java field's name.
+-getTotalRewards() returns the total amount of rewards necesarry and uses @JsonProperty to let Jackson know to map the JSON property name to the result of the Java method.

 # CustomerController/Endpoints
 There are five endpoints inside of the Customer Controller which when necessary test simple edge cases and have logging so that we can understand what went wrong and where.